phpbench/phpbench/README.md

 - More

 **DISCLAIMER**: This library is in an *ALPHA* stage and should not be considered stable.
-Contributions welcome :)
+The official documentation is a work in progress.

 Why?
 ----